-Research shows that one of the healthiest diets you can follow is the Mediterranean diet, in which fish and vegetables figure prominently.
-If you decide to follow a pescatarian diet — a plant-based regimen that includes fish and seafood — you'll cut your risk of developing cardiovascular disease, cancer and cognition problems.
-But if you opt to incorporate more fish into your diet, be sure to choose varieties with minimal contamination from heavy metals.
+One of the healthiest diets you can follow is the Mediterranean diet, in which fish and vegetables figure prominently.
+So if you decide to follow a pescatarian diet — a plant-based regimen that includes fish and seafood — you'll cut your risk of developing cardiovascular disease, cancer and cognition problems.
+However, if you do choose to incorporate more fish into your diet, be sure to choose varieties with minimal contamination from heavy metals.

 Benefits of Fish